Winston Crite

-Winston Arnel Crite (born June 20, 1965) is a retired American professional basketball player who currently trains young players.
-After a very successful career at Texas A&M University, Crite was selected with 53rd overall (7th in third round) pick in the 1987 NBA draft by the Phoenix Suns and spent two following seasons in the NBA playing for Suns.
+Winston Arnel Crite (born June 20, 1965) is a retired American professional basketball.
+After playing college basketball for the Texas A&M Aggies, Crite was selected in the third round (53rd overall pick) in the 1987 NBA draft by the Phoenix Suns and spent two following seasons in the National Basketball Association (NBA) playing for Suns.
 Afterwards he played professionally in Europe.
 At 6 ft 7 in and 233 lb, he played power forward.

 Early years

 Winston Crite was born and raised in Bakersfield, California.
 He attended South High School Bakersfield, where, as a sophomore, he led his team to the San Joaquin Valley Championship.
 In his senior year, Crite was voted by The Bakersfield Californian as the All Area Player of the Year, and was later named to the All Northern California all-star team.